Accommodation for students in town and on-campus

 What will your address be?

 Name, Room Number, Margaret Barnes Building, Scottish Association for Marine Science, SAMS, Dunbeg, Oban, Argyll PA37 1QA

 What to bring

-Bedding for single bed (duvet, pillows, sheets, duvet and pillow covers)
+Bedding for your bed (duvet, pillows, sheets, duvet and pillow covers)

 Towels and tea towels

 Crockery, cutlery, chopping board if you wish to have your own (but you may need to store some of it in your room)

 New extension lead (to adhere to Portable Appliance Testing regulations)